Amber Chia

 Amber Chia (谢丽萍 (謝麗萍, Chiā Lê-phêng, Ze6 Lai6 Ping4), pinyin: Xiè Lìpíng; born 14 December 1981) is a Malaysian model, actress, TV host and brand ambassador.
 She was born in Teluk Intan, Malaysia but grew up in the town of Tawau in Sabah, East Malaysia.
-Chia started her own company Amber Creations in mid-2009 and a modelling school Amber Chia Academy in August 2010.
+Chia started her own company called Amber Creations in mid-2009 and a modelling school Amber Chia Academy in August 2010.

 Early life

 Chia was born in Teluk Intan, Perak.
-Due to her parents hardship, she was taken care by foster parents at eight years old.
+Due to her parents' hardship, she was taken care of by her foster parents since she was only eight years old.
 When she turned 12, Chia moved back to Tawau, Sabah.
 She stopped schooling at 15, to work full-time in order to help her family.
-In an interview with iMoney.my, Chia worked three jobs; selling fish at the market in the morning, salesgirl at a small mall in the day and a cashier at a pub at night.
+In an interview with iMoney.my, Chia worked three jobs; selling fish at the market in the morning, salesgirl at a small local mall during the day and a cashier at a pub at night.